DominicSherman/photo-application/README.md

 # photo-application

-An application for uploading photos to a server to be viewed on the [wedding website](https://dominicandmarywedding.com/).
+An application for uploading photos to Firebase to be viewed on the [wedding website](https://dominicandmarywedding.com/), built using React-Native.
-Built using React-Native.